+31 (0) 570 74 54 30 info@v-tron.eu

 Results achieved

-Overall, it can be said that ZOOF as an app is taking over the function of the AID.
-Unfortunately, the timing of advisories and congestion detection is not quite perfect yet.
-This is therefore something that is very difficult to get done without being directly linked to roadside systems.
-The information chain preceding such an app usually contains too much delay to provide timely congestion warnings.
-A prediction algorithm or model can be used to compensate for that delay.
+In general, it can be said that ZOOF as an app takes over the function of the AID.
+Unfortunately, the timing of the advice and the detection of congestion is not yet perfect.
+This is something that is very difficult to achieve without being directly linked to roadside systems.
+The information chain that precedes such an app often involves too much delay to be able to warn of congestion in time.
+This delay can be compensated for by means of a prediction algorithm or model.

-This is therefore one of the important differences from the November version of the app.
-In February, the app did work with a prediction model, before that it did not.
-The results above show that there is nevertheless still (more) to be gained in this.
-Timing and detection could be further improved.
+This is one of the key differences between this version and the November version of the app.
+In February, the app did use a prediction model, whereas previously it did not.
+The above results show that there is still room for improvement in this area.
+In addition, the timing and detection could be further improved.

 Conclusions

-For all three projects, it mainly seems that users drive with the flow of traffic.
-Therefore, you cannot expect that when the vast majority of traffic is not advised, app users will drive at significantly different speeds from the flow of traffic.
+For all three projects, it appears that users mainly follow the flow of traffic.
+Therefore, you cannot expect that when the vast majority of traffic does not receive advice, users of the app will drive at speeds that deviate significantly from the flow of traffic.

-Whether users adjust their speed in response to the advisories, or whether the advisories match the traffic flow is hard to say.
+It is difficult to say whether users adjust their speed in response to the recommendations, or whether the recommendations are in line with the traffic flow.
 In that sense, it is a bit of a chicken-and-egg situation.
-To really properly analyse the behavioural effects, users’ speed profiles should be juxtaposed with the entire traffic flow.
-If clear differences then emerge shortly after advisory moments, there is a good chance that behavioural influence is taking place.
-However, such measurement was not feasible within this project.
+In order to properly analyse the behavioural effects, the speed profiles of users must be compared with the entire traffic flow.
+If clear differences arise shortly after advice is given, then there is a good chance that behaviour is being influenced.
+However, such a measurement was not feasible within this project.

-Because users seem to largely drive with the traffic flow, it is also difficult to determine whether there are not subtle effects after all.
-If an advisory of 80, while driving 100, will people perhaps drive 95 km/h after all?
-This cannot be deduced from the speed profiles, and the averages also eliminate such effects.
-By diving deeper into the data, it might be possible to detect such effects, but even then it is questionable whether this effect is due to the advisory, or to the traffic flow.
+Because users seem to drive largely in line with the flow of traffic, it is also difficult to determine whether there are any subtle effects.
+If the recommended speed is 80, but you are driving at 100, will you perhaps drive at 95 km/h?
+This cannot be deduced from the speed profiles, and such effects are also lost in the averages.
+By delving deeper into the data, it might be possible to detect such effects, but even then it remains unclear whether this effect is due to the recommendation or to the traffic flow.

-As a kind of traffic jam-warning apps, Blikr! and ZOOF have potential.
-Blikr! in particular seems well capable of giving timely braking advice before reaching a traffic jam.
-With ZOOF, the timing and detection still needs some polishing.
+As traffic jam warning apps, Blikr! and ZOOF have potential.
+Blikr! in particular seems well capable of giving timely advice to slow down before reaching a traffic jam.
+ZOOF still needs some work on timing and detection.

 Interested in our products or services?